Use a JPL ephemeris to predict planet positions.

-The recent DE430 ephemeris is a useful starting point.
-It weighs in at 115 MB, but provides predictions across the generous range of years 1550–2650:
+The DE421 ephemeris is a useful starting point.
+It weighs in at 17 MB, but provides predictions over the years 1900–2050:

 After the kernel has downloaded, you can use jplephem to load this SPK file and learn about the segments it offers: